Shadowcraft Intensive

 Core Routines

-Individual at-home practice of the core routines is an essential part of Shadowcraft.
-These routines include Sit Spot (returning to a spot in nature on a regular basis), fox-walking, gratitude, and tuning into one’s surroundings with intentional awareness.
-These routines serve to deepen connection, calm the nervous system, and turn surface-level learning into embodied knowing.
+Individual at-home practice of the core routines is an essential part of the Shadowcraft course.
+These routines include sit-spot (returning to a spot in nature on a regular basis), fox-walking, gratitude, and tuning into one’s surroundings with intentional awareness.
+These routines serve to deepen connection, calm the nervous system, and turn surface level learning into embodied knowing.
 They become indispensable tools as the course progresses, providing an anchor and grounding point that participants can readily return to whenever needed.

 Virtual Sessions